jrwxd/jrwxd/README.md

 # 👋 Hey, I'm John

-An AI/ML engineer with full-stack development capabilities, focused on building intelligent web solutions.
+A human behind a keyboard

 ## 🎯 About Me
-I combine machine learning expertise with web development skills to create AI-powered applications.
-With a background in healthcare IT and point-of-sales systems, I specialize in developing practical AI solutions that solve real-world problems.
+I love math and algorithms.
+I specifically have a backlground in healthcare IT and point-of-sales systems.

 ## 💻 Technical Expertise